frongk/gnovel/README.md

 ![Harry Potter 1](https://raw.githubusercontent.com/frongk/gnovel/master/harrypotter_orig/graphs/hp1_int_graph.png)

 ## Method
 There are two inputs that are used the script.
-The ebook in `.mobi` format and a text list of the characters that you want to analyze where each character is separated by a newline character.
+These are the ebook in `.mobi` format and a text list of the characters that you want to analyze where each character is separated by a newline character.
 These scripts will read through the ebook file and find instances in which different characters interact.
 This is tabulated as probabilities of characters co-appearing.
 After probabilities are generated, a graph depicting significant relationships is rendered.

 ## Usage and Setup
 ```